 When bootloading is successful, the anchor will reboot and automatically rejoin the CUWBNet.
 If using chained power, downstream power and communications to anchors are maintained.
 The reported version string will update.

-Should the wired process fail, check the following:
+If the wired bootloading process fails, verify the following:

 Contact Ciholas and provide a copy of the image being loaded onto devices.